Breast hematoma: Symptoms

 Symptoms may include visible discoloring (ecchymosis), breast pain, and swelling.

 The symptoms may be similar to those of fibrocystic breast changes.

 Causes

-A breast hematoma may appear due to direct trauma to the breast, for example from a sports injury or a road accident, for example a vehicle collision in which a seat belt injury occurs.
+A breast hematoma may appear due to direct trauma to the breast, e.g. a sports injury or car accident.
+Hematomas can also result from breast surgery, usually due to post-operative bleeding or, less frequently, from a breast biopsy.

-Hematoma can also be a consequence of breast surgery, usually due to post-operative bleeding.
-Bleeding may occur shortly after the intervention or a number of days later and can occur for cosmetic surgery (for example breast reduction or breast enhancement) and for non-cosmetic surgery (for example lymph node removal, lumpectomy, or mastectomy).
-More rarely, hematoma can result from breast biopsy.

-Rarely, a breast hematoma can also occur spontaneously due to a rupture of blood vessels in the breast, especially in persons with coagulopathy or after long-term use of blood-thinning drugs such as aspirin or ibuprofen.
+Breast hematomas can occur spontaneously from a rupture of blood vessels in the breast, especially in individuals with coagulopathy, or after long-term use of blood-thinning drugs such as aspirin or ibuprofen.

 Pathophysiology

 Small breast hematomas often resolve on their own within several days or weeks by means of reabsorption of the blood.
 Larger hematomas are more likely to lead to inflammation or fibrosis.

 Breast hematomas can sometimes lead to skin discoloration, inflammation, or fever.
 When a hematoma resolves, it may become fibrotic, leaving behind scar tissue.
 A resolving hematoma may liquify to form a seroma.

 Post-surgical breast hematomas can also impede wound healing and therefore impact the cosmetic outcome.
 Hematomas are furthermore one of the risk factors for breast surgical site infections.
 There is preliminary evidence that, after breast implant surgery, the presence of hematoma increases the risk of developing capsular contracture.

 In mammography screening, scar tissue resulting from a breast hematoma can easily be confused with tumor tissue, especially in the first years following surgery.
 Ultimately, fat necrosis may occur in the concerned region of the breast.